 In this same time period, HACP constructed twelve new, predominantly high-rise, developments.
 Additionally, due to its poor condition, Glen Hazel Heights was demolished and rebuilt in 1974-75.

-In the mid 1970s, two major Congressional acts occurred that directly impacted HACP.
-With passage of the 1973 Rehabilitation Act, handicapped-accessible units were mandated as part of the services provided.
-Then in 1976 the Section 8 program went into effect, which enabled tenants to rent from a private landlord, with rental assistance administered by HACP.
+In the mid-1970s, two major Congressional acts occurred that directly impacted HACP.
+With the passage of the 1973 Rehabilitation Act, handicapped-accessible units were mandated as part of the services provided.
+Then in 1976, the Section 8 program went into effect, which enabled tenants to rent from a private landlord, with rental assistance administered by HACP.

-The changes haven't stopped there.
-With new executive management, HACP has been reinvigorated and is moving rapidly to realize its vision of being the highest quality provider of affordable housing in the City of Pittsburgh.
-We invite you to visit our web site often to experience the exciting transformation taking place at the Housing Authority of the City of Pittsburgh.
+The changes haven’t stopped there.
+HACP continues to move rapidly toward realizing its vision of being the highest quality provider of affordable housing in the City of Pittsburgh.
+We invite you to visit our website often to experience the exciting transformation taking place at the Housing Authority of the City of Pittsburgh.